E-A-T is a new acronym in SEO land that stands for Expertise, Authority, and Trust.

 - Are adverts and sponsored content clearly labelled?
 Misleading users into clicking on content they do not wish to click on is not okay.

 The ‘E’ in E-A-T stands for ‘expertise’.
-Google wants to make sure that the information at the top of their search results is accurate.
-To provide information on some topics (YMYL – see below) authors have to be qualified experts, but with other subjects, lived-experience is often enough.
+Google wants to make sure that the information at the top of its search results is accurate.
+To provide information on some topics (YMYL – see below) authors have to be qualified experts, but with other subjects, lived experience is often enough.

 - Have you filled out author pages with information about the author’s experience, qualifications, awards, and any time they’ve been mentioned or quoted by relevant experts? (and have you linked to these to help Google join the dots?)

 - Have you added professional organisations your business belongs to on your About page or Homepage?

 - Have you mentioned awards that your business has won and qualifications that your team has earnt?